SnowflurrySDK/Snowflurry.jl/docs/src/tutorials/introductory/single_qubit_readout_fidelity.md

 end
 ```

-This example is going to show you how to construct a circuit and measure the circuit without any operations.
-During this example, we will discuss initialization, readout, and readout fidelity.
+This tutorial is going to show you how to construct a circuit and measure the circuit without any operations.
+During this tutorial, we will discuss initialization, readout, and readout fidelity.

 A Bloch sphere of a system in state zero is shown below.